~Kapitel des Vogels~

 The people looked at each other in confusion.
 "The power of Spinning?
 What is he talking about?"

-Autor looked as alarmed as Fakir, but then his eyes widened as he thought of something.
+Autor looked as alarmed as Fakir, but then his eyes widened as he realized something.
 "It's all right, Fakir!
-Drosselmeyer's right outside, isn't he?"
+Drosselmeyer's standing right outside, isn't he?"

 "What do you mean?"

 Autor grinned.
-"His love for the dramatic will be his ultimate downfall."
+"His zeal for the tragedies he loves will be his ultimate downfall."

 "The people were overcome by hatred for their enemies, and fought and fought until they destroyed themselves."